ganelson/inform/resources/Documentation/Writing with Inform.md

 	> phrase: command replacement of (text) ... hyperlink token
 	>
 	> A link given this outcome replaces an entire pending line input with the specified text and then submits it, as if the player had typed it themselves and then pressed enter.
+The text must not contain a line break: if it does, a run-time problem will be issued.

 -	**Command appendment**.
 For example,